aabbtree77/law2/README.md

 ## Take Away Messages

-The first rule of any frontend is: Don't do the frontend.

-We all hate mobile phone browsers.

-A page on Instagram will bring higher visibility and will be easier to update a year later.
-Also, let them worry about mobile UX.

-A small non-marketed web site is almost invisible on the search.
+- A small non-marketed web site is almost invisible on the search.
 SEO is rain water.
-You are visible as long as you pay Google/Microsoft.
+You are visible as long as you pay.

-Web design can be horrid.
-I see people still add carousels with videos and "contact us" cards and chat assistants, progressive loading, all this extra clicking and attention hijacking.
-Horizontal scrolling and swipes just because "we can".
-Just drop it.
-None of this works.
+- A page on Instagram will bring higher visibility and will be easier to update.

+- i18n is a maintenance burden.
+It looks nice and all, but 18 sections times 9 languages is tedious.
+Batch processing with DeepL is very limited.

+- Modern web pages are full of nonsense: Carousels with videos, "Contact Us" cards, chat assistants, progressive loading, horizontal scrolling, modal windows...

+- [List is all you need](https://dynomight.net/lists/).
+Find out how to make them a bit more fancy, that is it.
+Still need to be careful with a background image as it may add a white blink on the first paint while the page loads.

+- Styling is hard as we do not have a fixed screen size and the same DPI.
+Redmi 12C (Android 14) has a browser viewport of 360x698 pixels and size 6.7".
+At the other end we have the UHD 3840×2160 resolution and size 32".
+Landscape vs Portrait...

+- Relying on Chrome, F12, and window resizings may not be enough.
+I had an overlapping text which could only be simulated by changing the desktop resolution to 1280x720 and hitting F11.
+Resizing browser window after F12 would not reveal it.

+- I would recommend mostly single-column layouts.
+Do not use h-screen at all, do not fit stuff into a desktop screen as they are all totally different.
+Use very few font sizes, do not add any hero cards, toasts, hamburger buttons, do not maximize the screen space usage.
+Do not focus on the looks, the CSS will be a micromanagement nightmare.

 ## Credits

 Thanks to Samuel Dawson for his minimal [typewriter effect](https://tailwindflex.com/@samuel33/typewriter-effect) in vanilla Js.
 One must wrap the text div inside another div of a fixed height to avoid the side effect of the outer container resizing.

-DeepL is incredible, but some checking and cleaning is generally needed, which can be annoying.
-Still, a decent translation.
-I think human translators will be needed only for very peculiar cases like high class literature, Latin, Esperanto, [Samogitian](https://www.youtube.com/watch?v=lqSfOYhctoE)...

 I have applied two icons from [Heroicons](https://heroicons.com/).
 It is very nice to copy/paste svgs directly, too bad they have only a few icons.
 I am not sure icons are needed.
 Canon vs. Sony so to speak.

-## P.S.

-HTML/CSS is hard as we do not have a fixed screen size.
-My relatively modern mobile phone (Redmi 12C, Android 14) has a lot of pixels and megapixels, but its browser viewport is 360x698 pixels only.
-On the other end we have the UHD 3840×2160.
-Relying on Chrome, F12, and resizings of the viewport to cover the intermediate states is both tedious and not enough to reveal the bugs that occur on some real screens.
-I had overlapping text I could only simulate by changing the desktop resolution to 1280x720 and hitting F11.
-Resizing browser window after F12 would not reveal it.

-There must be a better way to do HTML layouts, we need some kind of Blender HTML, or the problem is just hopeless.
-Until those better times, I would just use single-column layouts, mobile first and mostly.
-Do not use h-screen at all, do not fit stuff into a desktop screen as they are all different.
-Use very few font sizes, do not add any hero cards, toasts, hamburger buttons, do not maximize the screen space usage.

-Do not focus on the looks, get an MVP functionality and iterate a bit.
-This is all about exponentially diminishing returns as CSS is by definition a micromanagement nightmare.

-[List is all you need](https://dynomight.net/lists/).
-Find out how to make them a bit more fancy, that is it.
-Still need to be careful with background images as they may add a white blink on the first paint while the page loads.
+DeepL is incredible, but some checking and cleaning is generally needed, which can be annoying.
+Still, a decent translation.
+I think human translators will soon be needed only for high quality texts or special languages and dialects, e.g. Latin, Esperanto, [Samogitian](https://www.youtube.com/watch?v=lqSfOYhctoE)...